gr0uch/simulacra/README.md

 ## Caveats

-The DOM will update *if and only if* there is an assignment on the object, since it uses a property setter under the hood.
+The DOM will update if there is an assignment on the object, since it uses a property setter under the hood.
 This means that using the `delete` keyword will not trigger a DOM update.
 Also, arrays need to be assigned after a mutation, even if it is mutated in place.

 ## Under the Hood